Chezza-Rework/.github/profile/README.md

 ## Progress
 ### Inventory - WIP
+* Unofficial Update v4.1.0 released -> [Changelogs (Image)](https://prnt.sc/uoKI9QVThMy5)
-We currently working on a rework of all plugins with some new features and better performance
+* Next Step is working on new features for all crafting, shop and storage

 ### Phone - WIP
 We want to finish the inventory first befor starting with the phone